hwikgren/PNANetwork/Lists/readme.md

 * Use the MAss number instead of Radner (forthcoming)

 oraccConcordances
-* A concordance list of document names extracted from Oracc metadata (catalogue.json in each project)
+* A concordance list of document names extracted from the Oracc metadata (catalogue.json in each Oracc project)
+* This file is used for collapsing the duplicate names of the same text
 * Oracc name and number ; designation ; accession_no ; museum_no ; popular_name ; publication_history
 * E.g. saao/saa12/P235242;SAA 12 69;NARGD 42;_;VAT 9824;_;SAA 12 69
 * Use the Oracc designation category (SAA 12 69) instead of the other ones

 origins
-* List of descriptions of people with the ethnic/regional origin extracted from them
+* List of raw PNA descriptions of people's ethnicities that correspond to broader categories
+* Used for assigning the raw PNA descriptions to broader categories
+* E.g.,
-* E.g. +Aramean
+* +Aramean
 * 1 Sheikh of the Naqiru tribe son of
-* If the profession/description of an individual is the second line (without number (= frequency)), use the first line as ethnicity
+* If the description of an individual is the second line (without the number (= frequency)), use the first line as the Ethnicity attribute in the network

 pdfAsText
 ***Tero: kuvaus puuttuu***